-The 2006 investigation of geologic hazards along the Alternative 2B alignment (Golder Associates, 2006) revealed the following types of geological hazards as being present along the alignment: debris flow, hazard rocks, landslides, rock slides, rockfalls, soil raveling, and transitional slides.12 The investigation identified 112 locations of potential geologic hazards: 38 were determined to have a high probability of occurrence or likely to result in a more-severe event, 53 were determined to have a moderate probability of occurrence or likely to result in a more-severe event, sand 21 were found to have a low probability of occurrence or likely to result in a moderately-severe event.
+The 2006 investigation of geologic hazards along the Alternative 2B alignment (Golder Associates, 2006) revealed the following types of geological hazards as being present along the alignment: debris flow, hazard rocks, landslides, rock slides, rockfalls, soil raveling, and transitional slides.
+The investigation identified 112 locations of potential geologic hazards: 38 were determined to have a high probability of occurrence or likely to result in a more-severe event, 53 were determined to have a moderate probability of occurrence or likely to result in a moderately-severe event, and 21 were found to have a low probability of occurrence or likely to result in a less-severe event.